campuscode/rails-guides-pt-BR/source/form_helpers.md

 `<%= form.text_field :query %>`, then you would be able to get the value of this field in the controller with `params[:query]`.

 When naming inputs, Rails uses certain conventions that make it possible to submit parameters with non-scalar values such as arrays or hashes, which will also be accessible in `params`.
-You can read more about them in chapter [Understanding Parameter Naming Conventions](#understanding-parameter-naming-conventions) of this guide.
+You can read more about them in the [Understanding Parameter Naming Conventions](#understanding-parameter-naming-conventions) section of this guide.
 For details on the precise usage of these helpers, please refer to the [API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html).

 #### Checkboxes